 Sod, mulch, planting, staking

-St. Augustine sod and irrigation is required in the swale area or to the edge of waterline (max 30 ft.) if property abuts a water body.
+• St. Augustine sod and irrigation is required in the swale area or to the edge of waterline (max 30 ft.) if property abuts a water body.

 • Mulch, at 3 inches thick is required in beds and within 24 inches of trees, (keep mulch away from trunk).

 • An automatic irrigation system is not required for single family residential, however it is highly recommended to keep your sod and other plantings alive.

-Questions may be directed to Harold Hoyte, City Landscaper Architect, at 954.480.4206, or by email.
+Questions may be directed to Harold Hoyte: Landscape Architect, at

 Call SUNSHINE 48 hours before you dig to locate utilities

 1-800-432-4770, ID# 8682